Student Email Accounts

 Connecting to the McMinnville Linfield Network

-WiFi is the preferred way to connect to the Internet on campus.
-Please ensure that your computer is WiFi capable.
+WiFi is the preferred way to connect to the Internet on campus, although most residence halls also have Ethernet connections.

-If you have problems configuring your computer, contact the ITS Support Desk at ext.
-2553 or email@example.com.
-Configuration is provided at no charge.
-Just drop off your laptop (with power cord) or your desktop CPU (we don't need the monitor, mouse, keyboard, or cables) at Mac Hall, room 106.
+If you have problems with your computer, contact the ITS Support Desk (Mac Hall 106) at (503) 883-2553 or email@example.com.
+We may ask you to leave your your laptop (with power cord) or your desktop computer (we don't need the monitor, mouse, keyboard, or cables) with us for troubleshooting purposes.
 There is generally a two to three day wait before completion.
 During extremely busy times of the year, such as the beginning of each semester, wait time can be up to ten business days.

 ITS provides numerous services for students.
-If you need our assistance, stop by Mac Hall - Room 106, call x2553 or email firstname.lastname@example.org.
+If you need our assistance, stop by Mac Hall - Room 106, call (503) 883-2553 or email firstname.lastname@example.org.

 What ITS does